Real-Time Data Streaming with Node.js

 $ nginx -s reload

-Testing: Validating the setup
+Testing: Validating the Setup

 Access the streaming data by visiting https://app-datastreams.cloud.sdu.dk/stream in a web browser or using a tool like curl: